 Mythical creatures managed to capture our imaginations for centuries.
-We’ve read about dragons and unicorns, mermaids and sphinxes; these powerful mythical creatures are present in our stories, our dreams, and our fears.
-They represent the unknown, the magical, the good and the bad, the power of the human imagination.
+We’ve read about dragons and unicorns, mermaids, and sphinxes; these powerful mythical creatures are present in our stories, our dreams, and our fears.
+They represent the unknown, the magical, the good and the bad, and the power of the human imagination.

 So let’s explore the history and significance of mythical creatures.
 We will look at how they have been depicted in different cultures and how they have been used to tell stories, teach lessons, and explore our deepest fears and desires.